An inclusive green economy for South Africa: 5 key outcomes from economic modelling

 We recently undertook modelling with the UN Partnership for Action on Green Economy (UN-PAGE) to estimate the likely impacts of South Africa’s Covid-19 Economic Reconstruction and Recovery Plan (ERRP) distinguishing policies that focused on economic stimulus from those that included ‘green’ elements.
 We also examined what might happen if the ‘green’ elements were pushed harder.

-Here are five key outcomes from the project
+Here are the key outcomes from the project

 By far the largest element of the ERRP consists of conventional economic stimulus policies.
 The South African government feels constrained by financial markets not to increase its budget deficit substantially, so the Plan relies heavily on policies to stimulate private sector investment.

 If that succeeds, GDP and jobs will be boosted in the long term but CO2 emissions will bounce back.
 This element of the Plan looks more like ‘return to normal’.